alibaba/graph-learn/docs/gsl_en.md

 """
 ```

 For example, in the user-item-item GraphSAGE algorithm, in order to learn the similarity between user and item in the same space, we first randomly obtain the u2i edges from the graph as the positive sample for training.
-Then, we sample the negative neighbors (item) of the source vertex (user) to generate a negative sample.
-The user vertex encodes the one-hop neighbors (aggregating neighborhood information to the central node).
-The item vertex also encodes the one-hop neighbors.
+Then, we sample the negative neighbors (item) of the source vertex (user) as negative samples.
+The user vertex is encoded by its one-hop neighbors (aggregating neighborhood information to the central node).
+The item vertex is encoded in a similar way.
 An example is shown below.

 <div align=center> <img height=300 src="images/gsl-u-i-i-neg.png" /></div>